 Might not seem like much at first, but it’s actually one of the most profitable affiliate programs for heavy Pinterest users.
 The more people you convert, the more you can make.

 Grammarly literally saves me every day because honestly, I’m not the best writer and I tend to make grammar mistakes from time to time.
 While most other grammar-checking software will only fix things like spelling, Grammarly is able to detect and fix over 250 different types of grammatical errors including:

 - Contextual spelling

 Grammarly does have a very good free version for non-premium customers but their premium accounts provide even more advanced grammar checking and other features.

 If you sign up for Grammarly’s affiliate program, you’ll get $20 in commission for every premium account you help sell and also $0.20 for every person that registers for a free account using your link.

 Additionally, if you choose to write a blog post about them, they will give you a $25 cash bonus.

 To find even more affiliate programs to boost your blog income, sign up at ShareASale.
 They have tens of thousands of affiliate programs you can request partnerships for!

-Let me know what you think of this list in the comments and don’t forget to repin the image at the top!
+Let me know what you think of this list in the comments and don’t forget to repin the image down below!